MicahElliott/flowrist/README.md

   well), and `j` is `cd`
 - `q` is an extra pinky key instead of `shift` (`v` or `m` also work there but busy pinkies)
-- left-hand rides low, right is high, and that seems fine
+- left-hand rides low, right is high, and that seems fine (this being thanks to Colemak heritage)
 - the symmetric-stagger's elbows-out twist makes patterns like `ue`, `on`, `mp`, `ft`, especially comfortable, and even 2-row hops like `f.c` (_middle-index_) are easy